A searchable database of

 Wolf et al., 19726

-Association of viral hepatitis and remission
+There may be an association of viral hepatitis and spontaneous remission of monoclonal gammopathies

 Arenas-Ruiz, 20217